 - How you will analyze it for reporting and other purposes

-A full listing of Project Evaluation Resources from OSEP can be found on their website.
+A list of project evaluation resources from OSEP can be found on the OSEP Evaluation page.

 Performance reporting is chiefly an external requirement.
 Each report will have different requirements.

 This will likely be your project’s main reporting requirement.
 The reporting year typically runs from March 1 to February 28, but may fluctuate from year to year.

 The APR includes both program measures (GPRA) and project measures, which are the measures of your project’s technical assistance outcomes, such as change in knowledge or skill, implementation of best practices, or child change.
 You will be required to create and report on four performance measures aligned with GPRA and the Common Project Measures.

 - Timeliness (a measure of the percentage of project milestones met within the reporting period)